Salsa Dance Classes and Social Dancing in Belfast

-Right now (March 2018), we have no classes running due to other work commitments.
+Right now (June 2018), we have no classes running due to other work commitments.
 If you are interested in starting with us or coming along to our classes because you're an existing dancer, sign up to our mailing list using the link below (we send one email a month) or Like the Facebook page.

 What The Class Levels Mean

 We use our own rating for our lessons.
 We do this because there is always confusion over what defines an "improver" dancer or what level you should be in if you've been dancing for 5 years.
 We don't think time dancing necessarily means that you're a better dancer, in fact some of our students who started with us one year ago would be considered technically better than someone who may have danced on and off for 10 years !!

 Level 1 - Absolute Beginner.
 In your first few salsa lessons, you will learn the basic steps, a few turns and the cross body lead move.
 You'll get an introduction to salsa music and basically give you everything you need to attend your first social and be able to get up and give it a go, as scary as that sounds.

 Level 2 - The next step after your beginners course.
 At this stage, you will learn more "moves" and learn about Leading and Following on the dance floor.
 Everything will be new to you at this stage, but that's the fun part of it.
 You will learn a lot in these classes.
 Some people choose to stick at this level until they have the confidence to move on.